toladata/TolaActivity/test/js/README.md

 [Node Package Manager](https://www.npmjos.com), or _npm_ to install other JavaScript packages.
-1. Finally, use `npm` to install the JavaScript language bindings for Selenium, the Mocha test framework, and the Chai plugin for
+1. Finally, use `npm` to install the JavaScript language bindings for Selenium, the Mocha test framework, the Chai plugin for Mocha, and WebDriverIO:
-Mocha:

 ```
-$ npm install selenium-webdriver mocha chai
+$ npm install selenium-webdriver mocha chai webdriverio
 [...]
 ```